charlesweir/WordImagesAndTables/README.md

 *  If you have an graphic-creating tool that doesn't support Word embedding (like many nowadays), then you have to save the graphic as a PNG/JPEG (for Windows) or PDF (for Mac) then import it into Word as a picture, then crop and size it to suit your needs.
 And when you need to make changes to the graphic, Word's 'change picture' function looses all the size and cropping you've so carefully set up and you have to crop and size it again--every time!
 The **Replace Picture** function solves that problem by remembering the size and crop for the picture.
 It makes changing external graphics as easy as object embedding!

 * Word doesn't update its fields consistently, especially cross references.
 Only when you print does it update the fields, so only then do you see the errors from lost field references (and even then with some fields you need to do it twice!).
-The **Update All** function solves that problem by updating every field when you press the button.
+The **Update All** function solves that problem by fully updating every field.
 So then you can search for "Error!" and " 0" to look for missing references.

-* If you use Mendeley or Xotero, then the standard formatting for the table of references may not be exactly what you want; references break across pages, for example.
+* If you use Mendeley (or Xotero), then the standard formatting for the table of references may not be exactly what you want; references break across pages, for example.
 The **Update All** button assigns a standard Word style ("Bibliography") to the references, so you can set the formatting as you like.

 The plug-in works on the latest (2020) Microsoft Office installations: that is Word for Windows version 16, and Word for Mac version 16, but not Word 365 online.